 Others are after saving money and are also eco-friendly people use cardboard and newspaper to suppress weed growth and to act as a support for soil and stone.
 However, this coverage will not last for long and will degrade after a few months of use.

 What are the Pros and Cons of Using landscape fabric?

 - Soil washout control.
 The main reason landscape fabric is used under rocks is because of the possibility of the soil washing out and mixing with the stone hence, landscape fabric will control it.
 The probability of this happening is high, especially when there is rain, and when there is high traffic in the area, etc.

 - Controls Weed.
 Weeds cover the main plants from the sun, getting the nutrients that were supposed to be for the garden plants.
-The plants will look unhealthy overtime.
-Landscape fabric lessens the growth of weed or removes them.
+The plants will look unhealthy over time.
+Landscape fabric lessens the growth of weeds or removes them.

 - It will save you money.
 Issues with weeds or even soil and water mixing may give you a headache.
 Most especially if you have plans of having a wonderful-looking landscape only to find out that there are more problems along the way.
 When you place landscape fabric instead these problems will be solved.